 If you’re ready to sell your wooden crafts online, read 12 Woodworking Projects and How to Sell Them Online to get started.

-Try Computer numerical control (CNC) projects
+18. Test computer numerical control (CNC) projects

 A CNC router is a computer-operated cutting tool that acts as a combination panel saw, spindle molder, and boring machine.
 It carves complex shapes out of materials like metal, wood, plastics, and glass.
 CNC routers use programmable automation, similar to 3D printing, to design complex parts at scale.